Prasenjit-3433/Lets-Draw/README.md

       <summary>Custom Slider, JSColor, Mobile Message</summary>
       <ul>
         <li>First of all, we created a navbar of height 50px which take 100% of width of the viewport.
 Then placed all necessary fontawesome icons inside it and styled them accordingly.</li>
-        <li>Next, our color picker slider looks so ugly, so customized it.
-[Read more](https://www.w3schools.com/howto/howto_js_rangeslider.asp)</li>
+        <li>Next, our color picker slider looks so ugly, so customized it.</li>
         <li>Also the color picker for brush, canvas background doesn't look well on all operating systems.
 So it needs to customised.
-In this case, I'm using 3rd party library called [jscolor](https://jscolor.com/).
+In this case, I'm using 3rd party library called jscolor.
 I modified some code in the jscolor.js file of that library & styled the input elements as it needs to be.</li>
         <li>This application is not compatible to work on any mobile devices.
 So it shows a warning message to user to use larger screen.</li>
       </ul>
     </details>